opentok/opentok-android-sdk-samples/Simple-Multiparty/README.md

 }
 ```

-This simple multiparty app is able to handle only four subsriber parties.
-On a
+This simple multiparty app is able to handle a maximum of four subscribers.
+Once a
-new stream received the MainActivity class creates a new Subscriber object and
+new stream is received, the MainActivity class creates a new Subscriber object and
 subscribes the Session object to it.
-The Subscriber stream is rendered in the
+The Subscriber stream is then rendered to the
-screen as we did it before.
+screen (as it did before).

 ## Adding user interface controls